 Omega Vertical Slow Masticating Juicer This is the type that we own and we love it!

 Twin Gear Juicers

-A twin gear juicer is another great juicer.
-It’s very similar to the masticating juicer and it’s low speed rotation protects the cellular structure of the produce.
-It has two gears that rotates inward with a very fine hairline gap, crushing and grinding produce to extract its juice.
+A twin-gear juicer is another great juicer.
+It’s very similar to the masticating juicer and its low-speed rotation protects the cellular structure of the produce.
+It has two gears that rotate inward with a very fine hairline gap, crushing and grinding produce to extract its juice.

-They are much larger, heavier and harder to clean so unless you really care about having the best juicer for greens, we don’t recommend them.
+They are much larger, heavier, and harder to clean so unless you really care about having the best juicer for greens, we don’t recommend them.
 If you plan on only juicing greens primarily then they are worth considering.
-You might also consider Omegas vertical mastining juicer which is not a twin gear juicer but still works very well for greens, is a little more compact, affordable and easier to clean.
+You might also consider Omega’s vertical masticating juicer which is not a twin-gear juicer but still works very well for greens, is a little more compact, affordable, and easier to clean.

-Pros: Juice stays fresh longer, higher juice yield and nutritional value, quiet.
+Pros: Juice stays fresh longer, has higher juice yield and nutritional value, quiet.

 Cons: Takes longer to prep & juice, longer to clean, not optimal for juicing citrus, higher price tag, larger & heavier machine.